 While using the Datadog agent as a proxy server for metrics submitted by other agents is supported, using it as a proxy for logs is not.
-This is a feature under development.
+This feature is under development.
 For that you can use your existing Layer 4 proxies or utilize this nginx configuration.

-We've successfully testing these configurations on Windows Server 2012 R2, CentOS 7, Ubuntu 16 with NXLog and Datadog agent ver.
-6.0.3
+We've successfully testing these configurations on Windows Server 2012 R2, CentOS 7, Ubuntu 16 with NXLog, Datadog agent ver.
+6, and Fluentd

 If using other 3rd part log shippers see this article for details on their configuration options.